 The steep slopes and rocky trails are due to its underlying diabase geology.
 Because of its rocky nature this land was never developed for farmland or housing developments, thus gaining its name as “Stone Hill”.

-The woods have provided protection for a number of plant and animal species — 95 species of birds, 20 species of mammals, 261 species of plants, and over 52 types of fungus have been indentified here.
+The woods have provided protection for a number of plant and animal species — 95 species of birds, 20 species of mammals, 261 species of plants, and over 52 types of fungi have been indentified here.
 Certainly, surprising finds are yet to be revealed.

 Northern Green Frog